Back to All Blogs

 MTG Mulligan Rules

 Don't like your hand?
 Maybe you have zero lands?
-You can take a mulligan.
-Shuffle your hand back and draw 7 new cards.
-However, for each time you do this, you must put one card from your hand on the bottom of your deck.
-If you mulligan once, you keep 6 cards; twice, you keep 5.
-Sometimes the luck of the draw just isn't on your side!
+You can "Mulligan."
+You shuffle back and draw 7 new cards.
+However, for every time you do this, you must put one card from your hand on the bottom of your deck.
+If you mulligan once, you keep 6; twice, you keep 5.
+We’ve all been there—sometimes the luck of the draw just isn't on our side!

 Hands holding a deck of Magic: The Gathering cards

-Once the game starts, each turn follows a simple order: beginning phase (untap, upkeep, draw), main phase, combat, second main phase, and end phase.
+Once the game starts, each turn follows a simple order: beginning phase (untap, draw), main, combat, second main, and end step.

 Beginning Phase